Resources

 “What do you want to do when you grow up?”
-It’s a huge question—and one that leaves many high school students feeling overwhelmed.
-In fact, a recent survey found that only 51% of students feel prepared for life after high school1.
+It’s a huge question—and one that leaves many high school students feeling overwhelmed when it comes to career exploration.
+In fact, a recent survey found that only 51% of students feel prepared for life after graduation from high school1.
 Whether they’re wondering what they’re good at, what they enjoy, or even what their parents expect, it can all feel like a lot to figure out.

 That’s why the Teach Britannica team has developed a brand-new series of High School Career Exploration lesson minis.
 These bite-sized resources are designed to inspire students, build confidence, and help them take clear, actionable steps toward their future—all while making career exploration feel a little less daunting.